Svendolin/All-about-React/readme.md

 _**What is JSX?**_

-- Combines HTML and JavaScript to get a a functionable appluication.
+- Combines HTML and JavaScript to get a a functionable application.
 - Usually, React components are written in JavaScript.
 But, JSX is a syntax extension to JavaScript.
 It is a syntax that allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
 JSX is a preprocessor step that adds XML syntax to JavaScript.
 It is not necessary to use JSX, but it is recommended to use it with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

 - If you take a look at the components up there: app.js got such HTML content while App.css got the styling for it.
 Index.js imports the App.js and binds it to the id="root" div in index.html.
 This is the way how React works.